spur19/Neural_Style_Transfer/README.md

 # References:

+I did this project as a part of my course on Convolutional Neural Networks.
 The Neural Style Transfer algorithm was due to Gatys et al. (2015).
 The pre-trained network used in this project is a VGG network, which is due to Simonyan and Zisserman (2015).
 Pre-trained weights were from the work of the MatConvNet team.

 - Leon A. Gatys, Alexander S. Ecker, Matthias Bethge, (2015).
 [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576)
 - Karen Simonyan and Andrew Zisserman (2015).
 [Very deep convolutional networks for large-scale image recognition](https://arxiv.org/pdf/1409.1556.pdf)